kkoziarski/dotnet-angular-identity-single-app-starter/README.md

 You can find [Microsoft Docs](https://docs.microsoft.com/en-us/aspnet/core/security/docker-https?view=aspnetcore-5.0) that describe the steps required for Windows, macOS, and Linux.

 For Windows:
-The following will need to be executed from your terminal to create a cert `dotnet dev-certs https -ep %USERPROFILE%\.aspnet\https\aspnetapp.pfx -p Your_password123` `dotnet dev-certs https --trust`
+The following will need to be executed from your terminal to create a cert in PowerShell `dotnet dev-certs https -ep $env:USERPROFILE\.aspnet\https\clw_aspnetapp.pfx -p Your_password123` `dotnet dev-certs https --trust`

-NOTE: When using PowerShell, replace %USERPROFILE% with $env:USERPROFILE.
+NOTE: When using CMD/batch, replace `$env:USERPROFILE` with `%USERPROFILE%`

 FOR macOS:
-`dotnet dev-certs https -ep ${HOME}/.aspnet/https/aspnetapp.pfx -p Your_password123` `dotnet dev-certs https --trust`
+`dotnet dev-certs https -ep ${HOME}/.aspnet/https/clw_aspnetapp.pfx -p Your_password123` `dotnet dev-certs https --trust`

 FOR Linux:
-`dotnet dev-certs https -ep ${HOME}/.aspnet/https/aspnetapp.pfx -p Your_password123`
+`dotnet dev-certs https -ep ${HOME}/.aspnet/https/clw_aspnetapp.pfx -p Your_password123`

-In order to build and run the docker containers, execute `docker-compose -f 'docker-compose.yml' up --build` from the root of the solution where you find the docker-compose.yml file.
+In order to build and run the docker containers, execute `docker-compose -f 'docker-compose.yml' up -d --build` from the root of the solution where you find the docker-compose.yml file.
 You can also use "Docker Compose" from Visual Studio for Debugging purposes.
 Then open http://localhost:5000 on your browser.

 ### Database Configuration